Wild Ones Midcoast Maine Summer 2024 Event Updates

 Join WOMM for talks and walks.
 We will be visiting area nurseries, nature preserves, conservation districts, supporting area organizations, volunteering, clearing invasives, planting natives and always learning.

-June 5 – Native Plant Nursery visit with Crystal Lake Farm & Nursery 10:30 AM
+June 5 – Native Plant Nursery visited Crystal Lake Farm & Nursery 10:30–11:30

-Wild Ones Midcoast Maine Speaker series continues on September 5, 2024.
+Wild Ones Midcoast Maine Speaker series continues on September 5, 2024

 Amy Thomas, WOMM Program Chair, MSW, MNRD, will present “Ecological Principles to Create Aesthetically Beautiful Wildlife Habitat Using Native Plants – No Matter Your Garden Size“.
+This presentation is geared to any size yard or property, urban or rural.

 We’ll begin with a brief overview of the ecological and environmental benefits and importance of using native plants in landscapes and gardens.